 Wastewater: Water that has been used in a home, business or as part of an industrial process.
 Typically the water that goes down the drain while showering, washing dishes or laundry, etc.

-Watershed: An area of land where all water drains, or “sheds,” to the same river, reservoir or other body of water.
+Watershed: An area of land where all water drains, or “sheds,” to the same stream, lake or other body of water.

 Watershed Plan: A strategy and work plan for achieving the goals established in the Amended Consent Decree that provides assessment and management information for geographically defined watersheds in Northern Kentucky.